cielavenir/python-slz/README.md

 ## Windows installation

 Now sdist installation is possible.

-(Install via git until the version is incremented)
+## Apple M1 wheel

+It will be considered after https://github.com/actions/python-versions/pull/114 is done.